 \section{Experiments}

-We evaluate \MyTitle\ as an end-to-end 3D estimator trained with SfM-based self-supervision at web scale.
-In contrast to depth-centric evaluation, we report performance across the three outputs our model jointly predicts: depth, camera motion, and intrinsics, using a unified protocol.
+We report performance of {\MyTitle} across the three outputs our model jointly predicts: depth, camera motion, and intrinsics, using a unified protocol.
 In particular, all zero-shot results are produced from a single YouTube-8M pretrained checkpoint, and fine-tuning results start from that same checkpoint unless stated otherwise.
-This section validates the three claims of the paper: (i) training a unified depth–pose–intrinsics estimator yields more coherent induced 3D reconstructions, (ii) stable web-scale training requires MVS-aware sampling and heterogeneity handling, and (iii) the resulting pretrained model transfers zero-shot across domains and provides a strong fine-tuning initialization
+This section validates the three claims of the paper: (i) training a unified depth–pose–intrinsics estimator yields more coherent induced 3D reconstructions, (ii) stable web-scale training requires MVSP-aware sampling and heterogeneity handling, and (iii) the resulting pretrained model transfers zero-shot across domains and provides a strong fine-tuning initialization